Dea314/dea314/README.md

 ## Hi there 🙋!
 <br/>

-I'm Danijela, and coding is my new passion.
+I'm Dea, and coding is my new passion.

 My whole life, I've been somehow connected with technologies and creativity.
 Since I believe you never should stop learning, I learned new skills on Udemy and Codeacademy platforms and found WBS Coding School to learn even more.